NunoSempere/nunosempere.github.io/rat/eamentalhealth/analysis/readme.md

 Much could be said about how the above is why we take care of cultivating rationality.

 ## 6. Striving for Consistency.
 When is effective use of the EA Community's resources != the most effective interventions?
-According to my understanding of "effective" and "effective altruism", the following two questions are equivalent:
+According to my understanding of "effective" and "effective altruism", the following two questions have equivalent meanings:
 - "I believe that offering mental health resources to its members is an effective use of the EA Community's resources."
 - "I believe that offering mental health resources to effective altruists is NOT likely to be one of the most effective interventions available."